-A big part of what gets me excited about the photo booth rental business is simply being found out there in the depths of the internet, especially with all of the competition out there.
-I can remember exactly where I was when that first email came in from a customer looking for more information about our photo booth rentals (which happened to be a church picnic).
+A big part of what gets me excited about marketing is simply being found out there in the depths of the internet, especially with all of the competition out there.
+I can remember exactly where I was when that first email came in from a customer looking for more information about our photo booth (which happened to be a church picnic).
 I don’t even remember if they booked or not, I just completely flipped that someone actually found our website and filled out our information request form.

 Here is the mistake: They bury their contact information.

 Your name, phone number and email address should be prominently displayed in the top right corner of every page of your website and in the footer of every page.
 I see a lot of websites that only put this information on the contact page and there are plenty of customers who will never get as far as the contact page.
 Visitors to your website want to take the path of least resistance and as few steps as possible to find the information they are looking for.
 Your contact info needs to be in the top right corner and “above the fold” because there are those that won’t even scroll to the bottom of your page.
 If they can’t easily find that information on the homepage, they are likely to hit the “back” button and go onto the next company.
 Some people are visiting your site for the sole purpose of reaching out to you and asking questions.
 If they can’t quickly find your phone number and email, they will move on.

 Within this contact information, here is the 4 letter word that has translated into more leads and bookings for our business: “TEXT.”